 - Brown Sugar

-An opioid, heroin commonly comes in white powder form, black tar form, or as a dark brown powder.
-Derived from the poppy plant, initially most heroin came from Afghanistan, but since 2007 heroin production in Mexico has skyrocketed.
+An opioid derived from the poppy plant, heroin commonly comes in white powder, black tar, or dark brown powder.
+Initially, most heroin came from Afghanistan, but recent heroin production in Mexico has skyrocketed.
 Heroin can be smoked, injected, or inhaled.
 It’s an extremely dangerous drug, and people continually take higher doses because they develop a tolerance.

 Dangers Of Heroin

-Few people can recover from hardcore heroin addiction without detox and professional treatment.
+Few people can recover from heroin addiction without detox and professional treatment.
 There are treatments for heroin addiction, like methadone, which are aimed at blocking the effects of heroin.
-But, ultimately, to overcome addiction to heroin, the individual needs to find professional treatment.
+Ultimately, to overcome addiction to heroin, the individual needs to find professional treatment.
 Even if treatment is not covered by insurance, there may be other ways of financing or receiving help for the addiction.
-It’s crucial that the heroin addict exhausts all possibilities, because recovery is truly a life or death matter.
-Difficulties